 The mooring configuration shall not be changed without permission of the Harbor Pilot except in an emergency.

-Note: additional requirements are in operation at Duba due to the exposed nature of the berths and additional requirements maybe imposed due to the prevailing weather conditions.
+Note: Additional requirements are in operation at Duba due to the exposed nature of the berths and may be imposed due to the prevailing weather conditions.